zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

     (Optional) This parameter specifies the link to the external documentation.
 A link to the external documentation can be included along with the Swagger documentation.

+* **apiml.apiInfo.{api-index}.defaultApi**

+    (Optional) This parameter specifices if the API is the default one shown in the API Catalog.
+If no API has this parameter set to `true`, or multiple APIs have it set to `true`, then the default API becomes the API with the highest major version seen in `apiml.apiInfo.{api-index}.version`.

 **Note:** The `{api-index}` is used to differentiate the service APIs.
 This index must be provided manually when _XML_ configuration is used.
 In the following example, `0` represents the `api-index`.